Home > Saving water in everyday life

 Hands cupped to collect water from the shower, with shower running in the background.

-It is more important than ever to learn how to reduce our water usage and why it’s useful to do so.
+This is why it is more important than ever that we learn how to reduce our water usage and why it’s useful to do so.
 There are lots of simple and practical ways to save water, energy and money in your everyday life.
 Here are some small steps you can take to help save water and help make a positive impact on the climate from your home.

-You can read more about Scottish Water and Home Energy Scotland working in partnership to help householders reduce their energy bills and the benefits of saving water in our blog.
+We have partnered with Scottish Water to deliver free water saving packs to households in Scotland.
+You can read more about this partnership to help householders reduce their energy bills and the benefits of saving water in our blog.

-If you have any questions about how to save water at home or would like some extra tips, we are here to help.
-You can speak to one of our friendly advisors by calling us free on 0808 808 2282 or completing our contact form to request an email.
+If you have any questions about how to save water at home or would like to order your free water saving pack, we are here to help.
+You can speak to one of our friendly advisors by calling us free on 0808 808 2282 or completing our contact form.

 *Based on hot water savings